zmike/zmike.github.io/_posts/2021-08-30-zero-to-hero.md

 ---
 ## The Struggle Continues

-Everyone's seen the [Phoronix benchmark numbers](https://www.phoronix.com/scan.php?page=article&item=zink-sub-alloc) by now, and though there seems to be a lot of confusion over how to calculate the percentage increase between "game does not run" and "game runs", it seems like a couple people out there at Big Triangle are starting to take us seriously.
+Everyone's seen the [Phoronix benchmark numbers](https://www.phoronix.com/scan.php?page=article&item=zink-sub-alloc) by now, and though there's a lot of confusion over how to calculate the percentage increase between "game does did not run a year ago" and "game runs", it seems like a couple people out there at Big Triangle are starting to take us seriously.

 With that said, even my parents are asking me what the deal is with this one result in particular: